Why does FFBRA Object?

 - Generation of quantities of toxic waste

-Examples of why FFBRA objects to the most recent planning application
+Examples of why FFBRA objects to planning applications

 Air pollution – The prevailing wind blows from the site towards the village.
 It will bring toxic compounds from the flare, and emissions from diesel generators on site and HGVs.